stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 * Acquiring the swapchain image is (probably) the only API method that can return multiple success codes (see [vkAcquireNextImageKHR](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkAcquireNextImageKHR.html)).
 We decide that a _suboptimal_ return value is considered as valid.

-* The `AcquireException` is sub-class of a Vulkan exception and is used to indicate that the swapchain has become invalid, e.g. the surface has been resized or minimised.
+* The `SwapchainException` is sub-class of a Vulkan exception and is used to indicate that the swapchain has become invalid, e.g. the surface has been resized or minimised.

 When an image has been rendered it can be presented to the surface, which requires population of a Vulkan descriptor for the presentation task: